 Use the switch if:

-- The change in the setting takes effect instantaneously.
+- The change takes immediate effect.

 Do not use the switch if:

 - The user has to choose several options or perform extra steps for changes to become effective.
-In this case, provide checkboxes to choose options and a Submit or Next button to apply the changes.
-Also use checkboxes or a list view if the user can select multiple items.

-- The setting that requires a confirmation action or Submit button before it can take effect.
+- The setting requires a confirmation action or Submit button before it can take effect.
 In this case, use a checkbox instead.